-All Foster Carers also receive a weekly maintenance allowance, for the everyday expense of looking after a child and is paid, depending on the age of the child.
+All Foster Carers also receive a weekly maintenance allowance, aligned to the National Minimum Allowances (NMA), for the everyday expense of looking after a child and is paid, dependent on the age of the child.

 Foster carers and children will have knowledge and understanding of the complaint's procedure.
 All complaints against foster carers will be investigated in a thorough and timely manner with all parties being informed of the outcome, and the location of documentation being clearly recorded.